godotengine/godot-docs/reference/gdscript.rst

     func _init(args).(parentargs):
        pass

-Sub classes
+Inner classes
 ^^^^^^^^^^^

-A class file can contain subclasses.
-Subclasses are defined using the ``class`` keyword.
+A class file can contain inner classes.
+Inner classes are defined using the ``class`` keyword.
 They are instanced using the ``ClassName.new()`` function.